RESEARCH STARTER

 Ossessione may have been labeled as the first neorealist film, but it was 1945's Roma Città Aperta (Rome Open City) by director Roberto Rossellini that is often recognized as the true beginning of the genre.
 Rossellini's film explored the brutal reality of the Nazi occupation of Rome, including scenes of torture, violence, and executions.
 Roma Città Aperta won the Grand Prize at the Cannes Film Festival and was nominated for an Academy Award for Best Adapted Screenplay.
 The film was one of three Rossellini projects that focused on World War II.
 The others were 1946's Paisà (Paisan), about the Allied invasion of Italy, and 1948's Germania Anno Zero (Germany Year Zero), about the effects of the war on Germany.

 The 1946 film Sciuscià (Shoeshine), by director Vittorio De Sica, won an honorary Academy Award.
 At the time, the award for Best Foreign Language Film had not yet been established.
 Sciuscià is a tragic tale of two shoeshine boys trying to escape poverty on the streets of Rome.
 De Sica won another honorary Academy Award for his 1948 film Ladri di Biciclette (Bicycle Thieves), the story of a father who relies on his bicycle for his job.
 When the bicycle is stolen, the father and his son embark on a journey to track down the thief.
-Ladri di Biciclette is widely regarded by critics as one of the best neorealist films and is routinely mentioned as one of the greatest films of all time.
+Ladri di Biciclette is widely regarded by critics as one of the best neorealist films, and it is routinely mentioned as one of the greatest films of all time.

 Despite the critical acclaim received by neorealist cinema, the films did not connect with Italian audiences.
 Many citizens were turned off by the depressing picture neorealist directors painted about their country.
 Italian moviegoers still preferred Hollywood glamour and escapist entertainment produced by the large studios.
 In the early 1950s, neorealist films began to be replaced with more lighthearted fare and a return to epic filmmaking.
 However, Italian neorealism left a mark on the worldwide film industry.
 It was one of the major influences of the dark, brooding atmosphere of 1940s film noir and inspired a trend toward realism in 1960s and 1970s Hollywood.